Waiting for Helen Mirren

 Inside the venue it's a mad dash to empty chairs: open seating at public events featuring the famous is a blood sport, in this and any town.
 There is no mercy.
 Hostages will be taken.
 Again the latecomers wander to and fro near the front, prepared to pounce but inevitably ferried backward, back to the forgotten aisles, back to the losers' lanes.
 The stage is small but bright and there are large screens placed on both sides of it: no one in this room will miss anything, but still.
 That bare spotlight in the center stays lit for a reason.
 We are all moths bumping up against its flame.

 We wait.
 They're serving wine somewhere, and coffee somewhere.
 Cookies.
 One woman crosses back and forth three or four times carrying what looks to be champagne to her seat.
 She's wearing a brightly patterned jumpsuit under a dark blazer.
 Sarah and I agree that no one dressed in a jumpsuit should ever be drinking anything: it's a trap, and there's no escape.
 A girl in front of us is sitting with her parents; they talk to one another while she Snapchats.
 It looks frantic and unpleasant but I long to ask how she learned to type so fast on her phone, understanding that such knowledge in my hands would be useless.
-We were born in different ages.
+We were born to different ages.
 Our fingers are made for different tasks.

 I know before the lights go down that if there is a question-and-answer segment following the interview, both of these women will rise to ask questions.
 I am not wrong.